fitsnips/s3-task-queue/docs/README.md

 # Dependencies:
-* pip / nc / curl / git
+1. pip / nc / curl / git
-- $ sudo yum install -y epel-release
+   * $ sudo yum install -y epel-release
-- $ sudo yum install -y python2-pip nc curl git
+   * $ sudo yum install -y python2-pip nc curl git

-* awscli
+2. awscli
-- $ sudo pip install awscli
+   * $ sudo pip install awscli

-* AWS IAM role attached to the nodes with the following policy attached, updated for your bucket name if you choose a s3 bucket other than mpartical-queue
+3. AWS IAM role attached to the nodes with the following policy attached, updated for your bucket name if you choose a s3 bucket other than s3-task-queue

 ```code
 {